Isentropic hybrid stars in the Nambu-Jona-Lasinio model: effects of neutrino trapping: Results

-In closing, we note that classical stable hybrid star sequences terminate at the maximum mass of the configuration, as indicated by the dots in Fig.~\ref{fig:MR}.
-Beyond this point the mass decreases with increasing central density and the configurations become unstable in the standard stability analysis.
+In closing, we note that classical stable hybrid star sequences terminate at the maximum mass of the configuration, as~indicated by the dots in Figure~\ref{fig:MR}.
+Beyond~this point, the~mass decreases as the central density increases, and~the configurations become unstable in the standard turning point-based stability analysis.
 However, recent studies suggest that the stability properties of hybrid stars may depend sensitively on the dynamical conditions at the interface between hadronic and quark matter.
-In particular, if the phase transition proceeds on a timescale that is slow compared with the oscillation period of the fundamental radial mode, stellar configurations on the descending branch of the mass–radius curve may remain dynamically stable.
-Such effects arise from the delayed conversion between the two phases and can modify the conventional stability criterion for hybrid stars (see, e.g., Ref.~\cite{Rau2023} and references therein).
+In~particular, if~the phase transition proceeds on a timescale that is slow compared with the oscillation period of the fundamental radial mode, stellar configurations on the descending branch of the mass–radius curve may remain dynamically stable.
+Such effects arise from the delayed conversion between the two phases and can modify the conventional stability criterion for hybrid stars (see, e.g.,~ref.~\cite{Rau2023,Rau2023b,Celi2025} and references therein). {When applied to binary neutron star mergers, the slow conversion condition requires that the conversion timescale satisfies $\tau_{\mathrm{conv}} \gg \tau_{\mathrm{osc}} \sim 10^{-3} \mathrm{~s}$, where $\tau_{\mathrm{osc}}$ is the post-merger oscillation period, corresponding to frequencies $f_{\rm osc}\sim 1$ kHz.
+Finite temperatures and neutrino trapping modify the cold dense matter analysis in a twofold way.
+Firstly, a finite temperature favors faster phase conversion~\cite{Bombaci2011}.
+In~this case, the~transition of the quark matter nucleation is expected to be triggered predominantly by thermal nucleation, rather than by quantum tunneling as in cold stars.~On the other hand, as~discussed above, neutrino trapping also shifts the density of the phase transition to higher values.
+Therefore, neutrino trapping can delay the appearance of quark matter until the matter cools to temperatures where it is transparent to neutrinos, after~which the quark phase can nucleate.
+If~slow-stable hybrid configurations survive transiently in a hot remnant, they could affect the remnant's characteristics, such as the lifetime, post-merger frequency evolution, etc. Therefore, the~conversion regime is not only a stability problem for static hybrid stars but~also a potentially observable ingredient of the binary neutron star post-merger phenomenology. }